ArnoGeukens/DnD-Lore/Obsidian/Vanistra/Main Plot/EMP.md

 Will lead to the end of the world (dissipation of the weave) ~March 20th, and devastating effects are likely much sooner.

+As long as a small part of the Weave survives, those connected will survive.

 [[Scale of Tiamat|used]][[Dark Myriad Pirates|used tech from]][[Pearl of Deadwaters|weakened]]